-Plarium Kharkiv employs more than 600 professionals.
-Together we are a team that creates and evolves games for browser and mobile platforms.
+Plarium Kharkiv employs more than 750 professionals.
+Together we are a team that creates and develops games for mobile and PC.
 Since 2009, we have grown from a small startup to one of Ukraine's most highly-rated employers.

 We're skilled designers, developers, analysts, and industry specialists.
 We don't outsource - we make products.
 We take strategy, action, and RPG games all the way from concept and development to the market.

 Do you share our passion for games and innovation?
 Then come help us do even better.
 Click below to check out our current career openings.